manavsehgal/reactspeedcoding/manuscript/c01-setup-react-webpack.md

 We will cover following topics in this chapter.

+- Why learn React, comparing with Angular 2.
+- Shared learning path between React and Angular 2.
 - How to install Node.js and use Node Version Manager.
 - Setup package.json to manage your NPM dependencies.
 - Quick access companion code for this book using Github.
 - Install starter dependencies for React, Webpack, and Babel.
 - Create Webpack configuration for development pipeline automation.
 - Write and run your first Hello World React app.

+## Why learn React comparing with Angular

+A> This section is elaborating an answer by the author to a question on Quora.

+**Why learn Angular 2?**  It is like learning Yoga, from one Guru, in a large group.

+If you are in a **large** team, Angular will be your choice to get everyone on the same page, faster, at scale.
+Contrary to popular opinion on the subject, we think Angular 2 is **faster** to learn when compared to React for the same goals, simply because you are making fewer "first-time-learner or developer" decisions along your journey.

+- Angular2 and TypeScript are opinionated,
+- Most documentation is "single version of truth" from one source (Google, the authors of Angular and Microsoft, the authors of TypeScript),
+- There is mostly "one Angular/TypeScript way" of doing things, so fewer decisions to make along your learning and development journey,
+- Angular 2 API and TypeScript language are well documented.
+- Official samples are up to date with latest changes in the API, well mostly.
+- Development boilerplates or starters are fairly mature, some like Angular Universal are backed by Google/Angular core team.
+- The development and build tool-chain is mostly addressed by Angular/TypeScript, and few popular starter projects.

+**Why learn React?** It is like doing cross-training, with multiple experts, at multiple locations.

+If you are in a **lean** team or a single developer-designer-architect, "the React way" may be more fun.
+Learning React is more **rewarding** in the long run.
+As you are making "hopefully informed" decisions all along your learning and development journey, you become a more thorough developer, designer, architect in the long haul.
+If you make your decisions by evaluating pros-cons of architectural and design patterns, you are becoming a better developer.

+React is opinionated for fewer core concepts like one-way-data-binding.

+- There are many ways to develop in React starting from how to define React components, how to create React build pipeline, which frameworks to integrate with, how to wire up a backend, the list goes on.
+- You will learn from multiple sources and authors, not just Facebook/Instagram, the authors of React.
+Having these multiple perspectives will give you stronger real-world decision making muscles!
+- Facebook and the React community is very driven by app performance patterns.
+Most core React concepts are centered around creating high performance code.
+- The React community is more component driven.
+You will most likely find more reusable code.
+- The community is also increasingly driven by "Developer Experience".
+Writing beautiful code, writing more manageable code, writing readable code, and tools that make developer's experience more fun and visual.
+See kadirahq/react-storybook as an example.

+In our experience learning both and going back and forth helps.
+Programming design patterns remain the same.
+Syntactical sugar changes.
+Learning one, reinforces the other.

+## Shared learning path between Angular 2 and React

+A> This section is elaborating an answer by the author to a question on Quora.

+**JavaScript.** JavaScript (ES5 and ES6) is fundamental.
+TypeScript transpiles to JavaScript.
+React-JSX-Babel tooling transpiles to JavaScript.

+**CSS3.** You cannot do serious front-end coding without it.

+**HTML5.** It is obvious, but extend your knowledge on concepts like Offline Storage and Device Access, best practice starters like HTML5 boilerplate.

+**Webpack.** Modern day packaging, module bundling, build pipeline automation tooling.

+**Design Patterns and Object Oriented principles.** Composition, Inheritance, Singletons, Pure Functions, Immutability, and many others are core concepts helping you in doing good development in general.

+**Algorithms and data structures.** Serious development cannot be done without using these in a good measure.

+**Backend as a Service.** Firebase, AWS Lamba, among others.

+**Microservices and REST/APIs.** No modern app is built in isolation these days.

+So, here is a learning path if you want to go beyond React.
+Learn React first, build some reusable components, learn the component design workflow.
+Learn Angular 2 next, try reusing your component design and above mentioned shared learning here.
+Maybe round off your knowledge by learning Meteor (more opinionated with best practice patterns for speed coding and performance) and integrating React and Angular, replacing Meteor's Blaze.

 ## Development Environment